-Cortisol is the pesky hormone that is released when you’re stressed, and too much can cause things like weight gain, and disrupt your sleep.
+Cortisol is the pesky hormone that is released when you have high stress levels.
+And too much can cause things like weight gain, and disrupt your sleep.

 So, could ashwagandha be the answer to mood-balancing, stress-free days?
 And is it even safe to take during pregnancy?
-Let’s find out.
+Let’s find out if it’s safe and if there are benefits of ashwagandha.

 What is ashwagandha?